pabp/bhoptimer-webstats/README.md

 shavit-rankings are also required.
   * Highly recommended to have your database [configured per this article](https://github.com/shavitush/bhoptimer/wiki/4.2.-Extra:-Updating-(Database))
 * A webserver with PHP (tested on lighttpd 1.4.35 running php-cgi 5.6.33 on Debian 8)
+  * If you want to use vanity URL searching, php-curl must be installed as well.

 ### Features